news-catalyst/next-tinynewsdemo/README.md

 For more information, see the [Jest documentation](https://jestjs.io/docs/cli#using-with-npm-scripts).

-## Running integration tests
+## Running integration and e2e tests

-This project uses Cypress for integration testing.
+This project uses Cypress for integration and e2e testing.
 To run Cypress tests, follow these steps:

 1. Make sure your Add the following snippet to the end of cypress.config.js file has the code snippet below.
 This will ensure that Cypress can connect to your local instance.
    ```
    hosts: {
        '*.localhost': '127.0.0.1',
    },
    ```
-2. In one terminal window, run `npm run dev` to start up the local front-end app.
+2. In one terminal window, run `npm run local:test` to start up the local front-end app.
+By default, it will use the Hasura GraphQL API for the staging Hasura environment.
+If you'd like to use a different environment, change the value of HASURA_API_URL for that command in package.json.
+Be sure to also change HASURA_ADMIN_SECRET in your .env.local file to match the environment you're using.
+   Note: package.json contains similar scripts that start with `dev:`.
+These are used for running Cypress tests within GitHub Actions. `local:test` is intended for development on your local machine.
 3. In another terminal window, run `npm run cypress:open` to open the cypress test runner window, which will then let you run one or all test files.

 ## Setup the test environment